 TG: Exactly!
 But again, how would you know?
-So if I had to be you I would hold the glass with both hands at this angle, look straight down here and then smell a lot of new oak influence.
+If I had to be you, I would hold the glass with both hands at this angle, look straight down here, and then smell a lot of new oak influence.
 What would I experience for new oak?
 How would I remember that it’s new oak?

 TP: Baking spices, apple pie, everything.
 I’m a cooking fanatic.
 It’s my favorite thing to do.
-Ever since I’ve been studying for the exams, every time I make something I try to identify the smells as much as possible—fruits, vegetables or whatever.
-So if I’m making a salad with arugula I’ll crush some in my hands and smell it so the next time I smell Grüner Veltliner I’ll be able to recognize it.
-Even if I say the word “arugula” this memory pops into my mind.
+Ever since I’ve been studying for the exams, every time I make something I try to identify the smells as much as possible—fruits, vegetables, or whatever.
+If I’m making a salad with arugula, I’ll crush some in my hands and smell it so the next time I smell Grüner Veltliner I’ll be able to recognize it.
+Even if I just say the word “arugula,” this memory pops into my mind.
 It’s mostly driven by foods I’ve worked with.
 I’ve never been much of an aroma wheel person either.

-TG: OK, so pick up the glass again and go to all the oak aromas.
+TG: Pick up the glass again and go to all the oak aromas.
 From here I’m just trying to see what your eyes do.
 They go down here initially but I’m looking for the other place they go when you recognize something in the glass.
 All of this is to say that you have to have a way of drawing on all the memories you were just talking about—memories that help you identify something.
-So when you smell vanilla and spices in this wine how do you represent that to yourself?
+When you smell vanilla and spices in this wine, how do you represent that to yourself?
 That’s what we’re after.